Murder of Jean Bradley: Charging of suspect and release

 On 28 August 1993, 5 months after the murder, unemployed 39-year-old Francis "Frank" Marnell of Downside Walk, Northolt was charged with the murder.
 The news of this charge was reported on Crimewatch in September, with it being revealed that two locals had originally brought police attention to the individual.
 Marnell had a history of mental illness, regularly had bouts of psychosis and had problems with drugs.
 He had been living in a bed and breakfast hotel at the time of the murder.
 When questioned by police he denied the murder but accepted he may have done it and could not remember.
 He had also voluntarily called the police to say that he might have been in the area when Bradley was killed, waiting at Acton Town tube station for a girlfriend.
 Significantly, the carpenter who had chased the killer and gone face-to-face with him picked out Marnell at an identification parade, later testifying at court: "The minute I walked through the door he caught my eye".
 Another eyewitness had also identified Marnell as the killer, and a third eyewitness said that they were "98 per cent" certain that he was the man.
 It was reported that Crimewatch viewers had called police to say that he fitted the description given by witnesses.
 Other suspects were able to be eliminated.

 At a magistrates hearing on 11 November 1993 the man was freed after the magistrate decided that the evidence against Marnell was not strong enough.
 Other witnesses (who had not got as close to the man as the carpenter) had picked out other men as the killer in identification parades, and two friends of Marnell claimed he had an alibi.
-A police spokesman told the press: "This result came as a shock and we are disappointed", while lead detective Bob Fenton commented: "Notting shocks me in the criminal justice system".
+A police spokesman told the press: "This result came as a shock and we are disappointed", while lead detective Bob Fenton commented: "Nothing shocks me in the criminal justice system".
 The Crown Prosecution Service had already known about the 'alibi' evidence beforehand but had granted permission to charge, indicating that they disregarded the claimed alibi.
 After the case collapsed, detectives said they would be liaising with the CPS on the next steps they would take.

 After Marnell was freed, the producer of Crimewatch wrote a letter complaining to The Guardian newspaper about their coverage, noting that the paper had wrongly claimed that Marnell was named as a suspect for "looking like the actor" in the programme and highlighting that although some had failed to pick Marnell out, the carpenter (the main witness) repeatedly insisted that the man he had chased was indeed Marnell.